Naika Venant Facebook Suicide: Mom Taunted 14-Yr-Old Girl As She Hanged Herself

 Naika Venant reportedly used a scarf to hang herself in a bathroom on January 22 at a foster home in Miami Gardens, according to the Miami Herald.

-Hundreds reportedly watched over a period of about two hours as Nika live-streamed her suicide on Facebook.
+Hundreds reportedly watched over a period of about two hours as Nika livestreamed her suicide on Facebook.
 While some pleaded with her to reconsider her decision to take her life, a few taunted her and egged her on, according to a report by the Florida Department of Children and Families (FDCF).

 “There were many other individuals urging her to take her own life, calling her vile names and claiming the situation was either ‘fake’or ‘all an act,'” according to the report released on Monday by the FDCF.